Code-Institute-Submissions/milestone-project-113/testing.md

   8. Click on the Sydney link and verify that it takes the user to the Sydney page.
   9. Click on the Melbourne link and verify that it takes the user to the Melbourne page.
   10. Click on the Brisbane link and verify that it takes the user to the Brisbane page.
-  11. Click on the Contact link and verify that it opens the Contact Us modal.
+  11. Click on the contact link and verify that it opens the contact us modal.
   12. Verify that when the user hovers over each link, it appears in light blue.

 - Back to top button